gregr/icfp2017-artifact-auas7pp/artifact/README.md

 ## RUN

-To directly enter the REPL run: `docker run -it --rm scheme-repl`
+To enter a shell, run: `docker run -it --rm scheme-repl`

 This runs the `scheme-repl` image in a container set up for interaction (`-it`) that will automatically be removed upon exit (`--rm`).

-To start a shell instead, run: `docker run -it --rm scheme-repl /bin/sh`
+To directly enter the REPL run: `docker run -it --rm scheme-repl scheme`

 ## SHARE FILES (optional)